Univ-Wyo-Education/S21-4010-a04/README.raw.md

 There are 3 pieces to this assignment.
 1. There is a command line tool for key management and signing stuff.
 2. There is a "server"  this has the transaction stuff in it.
+You will  need to add some code to it to verify signatures.
+Look in the ./bsvr/lib code.
 3. There is a "client".
-The :wq
+The client has the code for generating the signatures and sending it to the server.
+You will need to add some code to it.
+Look in the ./wallet-client/client-main.go code.

 1. The server is changed to be a HTTP server so that a second process, the wallet, can call it and sign transactions.